tacman/mcp-server-bundle/README.md

   resource: '@McpServerBundle/Controller'
 ```

-### Tools
+## Tools

 Tools are the core components of the MCP Server Bundle.
 They allow you to define and manage custom logic that can be triggered by clients.

-#### Creating a Tool
+### Creating Tools

 1. Create a new class that will handle your tool logic
 2. Use the `#[AsTool]` attribute to register your tool
-3. Define the input schema for your tool using a class with validation constraints and OpenAPI attributes (examples below)
+3. Define the input schema for your tool using a class with validation constraints and OpenAPI attributes
 4. Implement the `__invoke` method to handle the tool logic and return a `ToolResponse`

 _As Tool classes are services within the Symfony application, any dependency can be injected in it, using the constructor, like any other service._